 100th Battalion, D Company

 Toru Wilson Koga, known as Tom, was born May 3, 1921, in Gilroy, California.
-He was the son of Joe Shinma and Masu (Kugumuta) Koga.
-Joe was born on the island of Kyushu, Japan, and arrived in Washington State from Victoria, B.C., Canada, on July 26, 1905.
+He was the son of Joe Shinma and Masu (Kugamata) Koga.
+Joe was born on the island of Kyushu, Japan, and arrived in Washington State from Victoria, British Columbia, Canada, on July 26, 1905.
 He was living in Pomeroy, eastern Washington, when he went to Seattle in 1910 to marry Masu, who had just arrived from Japan.
 They later moved to California, where Joe was the owner/proprietor of a restaurant.
 Toru was one of twelve children (seven sons and five daughters).

-Toru’s mother Masu died September 1, 1941, and was buried in Gavilan Hills Memorial Park, in Gilroy.
+Tom’s mother Masu died September 1, 1941, and was buried in Gavilan Hills Memorial Park, in Gilroy.

-On December 27, 1946, Koga was discharged from the U.S. Army at the 52nd Medical Base Depot in Livorno as a Tec/5 (Technician 5th Grade).
+On December 27, 1946, Koga was discharged from the U.S. Army at the 52nd Medical Base Depot in Livorno as a Tec/5.
 He reenlisted immediately and made the Army his career.

 Tom was married on April 19, 1947, in Livorno to Bianca Rosa Soresina (born August 3, 1913, in Carpi, Modena Province, Italy).
 Their first posting was to San Francisco.
 On September 15, she arrived in New York on the troop ship USAT Blanche F. Sigman.
 Over the next 20 years, Tom was stationed at various posts, including Japan, Germany, Italy, France, and England.

 On July 10, 1950, he was awarded the Bronze Star Medal for his “exemplary conduct in ground combat against the armed enemy” in the Po Valley Campaign on April 23, 1945, as a Private First Class in the 442nd RCT.